 Near Aquilla in Hill County, Texas — The American South (West South Central)

 Credits.
-This page was last revised on December 11, 2020.
+This page was last revised on December 5, 2020.
 It was originally submitted on December 4, 2020, by James Hulse of Medina, Texas.
-This page has been viewed 39 times since then and 7 times this year.
-Photos: 1, 2, 3. submitted on December 5, 2020, by James Hulse of Medina, Texas. • J. Makali Bruton was the editor who published this page.
+This page has been viewed 29 times since then.
+Photos: 1, 2, 3. submitted on December 4, 2020, by James Hulse of Medina, Texas. • J. Makali Bruton was the editor who published this page.